LutherCS/ads-class-pub/src/exercises/orderedlists/description.md

 3. Implement method `index(item)` of the *OrderedList* class to retrieve the position of an item in the list or -1 if not there.

-4. Implement method `pop(position)` of the *OrderedList* class to remove the last item and return its value.
+4. Implement method `pop(position)` of the *OrderedList* class to remove the specified (or the last) item and return its value.
+Make sure to raise proper exceptions if no value can be returned.

 5. Implement a magic method `__getitem__` for the OrderedList class.
 It allows using a subscript (e.g. `my_list[160]`) to retrieve a specific item (node) of a list.